Non-Northwestern Summer Programs

 - Courses: Students must take courses that: 1) are transferable to NU, 2) are taken for official letter grades and earn the equivalent of a C or above, 3) have at least 30 contact hours.

-- Credits: Students must enroll in a minimum of 2 semester credits total, but may enroll in a maximum of 10 semester credits.
+- Credits: Students must enroll in a minimum of 2 semester credits to a maximum of 10 semester credits total on their program.
 (2 semester credits = 1 NU quarter credit, 10 semester credits = 4 NU quarter credits).
-Courses worth 1 semester credit will not transfer to NU.
+Note that courses worth 1 semester credit will not transfer to NU.

-- Study abroad transcript: If the program you're interested in is not on our recommended non-NU summer program list below, the Study Abroad Office may need to verify with the Office of the Registrar that the transcript can be accepted by NU.
+- Study abroad transcript: If the program you're interested in is not on the Non-NU Summer Recommended List below, the Study Abroad Office may need to verify with the Office of the Registrar that the transcript can be accepted by NU.

-2. Use the following search engines to find programs:
+1. The following search engines are useful to find programs:

 - CIC Alliance for Expanded Study in Overseas Programs (Programs offered by Big 10 Schools)